vitorregisrr/google-books-challange/README.md

 This is a [Fotton Challange](https://github.com/FotonTech/frontend-challenge) for a Front-end Developer hiring proccess.

 Main technologies used:
-- Typescript, React, Next, PWA as main technologies of the app
+- Typescript, React, Next, PWA and Styled Components as main technologies of the app
 - Framer Motion for animations
 - Vanilla Fetch for services
 - Eslint, Prettier, Husky, Jest (tests not writed yet) for project testing and organization